 A close up of the top of a vegan turkey made from tofu after it has been basted and baked.

-The tofu portion of this dish is naturally gluten-free as long as you use gluten-free soy sauce.
+The tofu portion of this dish is naturally gluten-free, provided you use gluten-free soy sauce.
 To make this roast gluten-free, simply use my cauliflower stuffing recipe in the center of the tofu loaf.
 You can also use my easy vegan stovetop stuffing recipe with gluten-free breadcrumbs.

-Refrigerate – The tofu turkey fridge for up to 5 days in a sealed container.
+Refrigerate – Store the tofu turkey in a sealed container in the fridge for up to 5 days.

-Freeze – You can freeze leftover tofu turkey, but the tofu changes texture when it’s frozen, so it will have a slightly grainy texture.
+Freeze – You can freeze leftover tofu turkey, but note that the tofu’s texture changes when it’s frozen, resulting in a slightly grainy texture.

-Reheating: Brush your tofu roast with a little oil and reheat it in the oven at 350° F for about 20- 25 minutes until warm.
+Reheating: Brush your tofu roast with a little oil and reheat it in the oven at 350°F for about 20-25 minutes, or until warm.

 A gluten-free vegan tofu turkey with stuffing in the middle baked in a blue baking dish.